 Compromising

 Conflict resolution is often about compromise.
-Alain de Bottom writes that “The person who is best suited to us is not the person who shares our every taste (he or she doesn’t exist), but the person who can negotiate differences in taste intelligently — the person who is good at disagreement.
+Alain de Bottom writes that “The person who is best suited to you is not the person who shares your every taste (he or she doesn’t exist), but the person who can negotiate differences in taste intelligently — the person who is good at disagreement.
 Rather than some notional idea of perfect complementarity, it is the capacity to tolerate differences with generosity that is the true marker of the “not overly wrong” person.
 Compromise is an achievement of love.”

 Of course, all of this is easier said than done.
 The next time you’re tempted to argue, take a step back and truly consider what your partner is trying to say.
 Maybe, just maybe, by moving your position a tad, you two can find amicable ground to build upon.
 Communication and compromise go hand and hand.